PASTAQ-MS/pastaq.github.io/docs/index.md

 #### Input files

-The input files can be passed to the pipeline in the following way:
+Input files can be passed to the pipeline in the following way:

 ```
 input_files = [